 St. Louis – The Board of Directors of the Organ Procurement and Transplantation Network, at its meeting Dec.
-5, approved a set of actions to prepare for implementation of a new lung allocation policy based on continuous distribution, which will take effect March 2, 2023.
+5, approved a set of actions to prepare for implementation of a new lung allocation policy based on continuous distribution, originally scheduled to take effect March 2, 2023.
+The lung continuous distribution policy is now expected to implement on March 9, 2023.
 The preparatory actions include revised guidance, guidelines and policy regarding the review process for exception requests, as well as an update to multi-organ allocation policy including lungs.

 “The new lung allocation policy will be truly transformative,” said Jerry McCauley, M.D., M.P.H., president of the board.
 “We expect it to improve transplant access for the sickest patients and reduce deaths among those awaiting a transplant.
 The adjustments approved today will help ensure we are better prepared to launch the new system effectively.”